The ExpeditionA team attempting the impossible by rowing from the Atlantic to the Pacific oceans through the Northwest Passage in 2022 BUY NOW!

 Navigating the Northwest Passage by human power alone is considered the Last Great First on earth.
 But it is only possible because the sea ice is retreating for longer each year, opening the route from July to September.

-In July 2021, a team of experienced ocean rowers will traverse the Arctic route and draw attention to the drastically changing environment that facilitates such an expedition.
+In summer 2022, a team of experienced ocean rowers will traverse the Arctic route and draw attention to the drastically changing environment that facilitates such an expedition.
 They will back up their simple message with meaningful data collection for climate scientists at the Big Blue Ocean Cleanup.

 To complete this journey they will face the harshest conditions on earth completely unsupported, left to battle the elements.